-These prestigious awards celebrate the achievements of colleagues who make an outstanding contribution in the pursuit of teaching excellence and the enhancement of student learning.
+These prestigious awards celebrate the achievements of colleagues who make an exceptional contribution in the pursuit of teaching excellence and the enhancement of student learning.

 There are two award schemes, tiered, with awards at college and university level.
 Teaching Excellence Awards recognise individual faculty for sustained commitment to teaching excellence and student learning.
-Awards for Outstanding Contribution to Student Learning recognise individual staff or teams including staff and faculty, who have made outstanding contributions to student learning in a specific area.
+Awards for Exceptional Contribution to Learning recognise individual UCD employees, who are engaged directly in teaching and or facilitating student learning.
 The scheme allows the UCD community including students, faculty and staff to nominate faculty and staff for an award.

 Between November 2019 and the end of August 2020, 3050 nominations were submitted by students, faculty and staff.
 This was an increase of 22% in nominations submitted compared to the last awards in 2017-18.
 The increase in the number of nominations is particularly noteworthy in light of the challenging year experienced by all members of the UCD community.
 Many students gratefully highlighted the additional support they received due to the pandemic.
 The content and volume of their nominations is a testament to the huge achievement of UCD faculty and staff in creating such a positive impact on so many lives.